Oil crash pummels stocks and bond yields; dollar rises

-NEW YORK (Reuters) - Stock markets around the world fell on Tuesday, as oil prices hit a two-decade low a day after some U.S. crude oil futures turned negative for the first time ever, underlining worries about deep economic damage from the coronavirus pandemic.
+NEW YORK (Reuters) - Stock markets around the world fell on Tuesday, as oil prices kept sliding a day after May U.S. crude oil futures turned negative for the first time, shining a light on the depth of economic damage from the coronavirus pandemic.

-While gold is often seen as a safe haven bet, that commodity also declined on Tuesday as investors favored cash.
+While gold is often seen as a safe haven bet, that commodity also declined as investors looked to raise cash.
+[GOL/]

 Investors rushed to buy bonds, which pushed down U.S. Treasury yields, with the five-year note hitting a new record low as the difficulties of restarting the U.S. economy sank in.

-June oil futures plunged, as the panic that sent U.S. May futures to below minus $40 per barrel on Monday intensified due to worries about the coronavirus pandemic’s effect on fuel demand in a market overrun by supply.
+June oil futures were down around 50% after U.S. May futures fell to below minus $40 per barrel on Monday, which was the first time oil futures traded in negative territory.

+The oil price crash was caused by a lack of storage as demand shriveled in an oversupplied market amid worldwide lockdowns that kept people at home and businesses shuttered in efforts to contain the spread of the virus.
+[O/R]

+On Monday, May futures had fallen as low as minus $40 a barrel due to dwindling storage space.
+May futures, which expire today, rose to $10.67 per barrel and Brent was at $18.83, down 26.36% on the day.
+[O/R]

-Equities around the world tumbled, with Wall Street’s major stock indexes following Europe and Asia lower.
+Equities around the world tumbled, with Wall Street’s major stock indexes following Europe and Asia lower. [.N]

-Monday’s plunge in oil, which saw some prices reach minus $40 a barrel, resulted from growing crude stockpiles and dwindling storage space as demand dwindled because of worldwide lockdowns aimed at containing the spread of the virus.

 As countries around the world keep reporting new coronavirus cases and deaths, they have also been working on plans to reopen economies amid signs containment efforts seemed to be working.